Sieve Methods in Random Graph Theory: Introduction

 In the same paper, they also adopted Tur\'an's proof about the normal order of distinct prime factors of a natural number \cite{turan} to prove that

 The above result is called \textit{the Tur\'an sieve}.

 In this paper, we apply both the simple sieve and the Tur\'an sieve to study problems about random graph theory.
-First, we need the following definition. \begin{definition} The \emph{diameter} of a graph $G$ is defined as the maximum number of edges in $G$ that are needed to traverse from one vertex to another in $G$ where we exclude paths that backtrack, detour, and loop. \end{definition} We obtain upper and lower bounds on the probability of a random simple graph on $n$ vertices with indepdendent edge selection having diameter $2$.
-We also study analogous questions for random $k$-partite graphs having diameter $2$ with $k\geq 3$, and bipartite graphs having diameter $3$.
-We will prove the following theorem. \begin{theorem} Let $G^{(n)}$ denote the set of all simple graphs on $n$ vertices where each edge is chosen independently with probability $p(n)$.
-Also, let $P(G^{(n)},p(n))$ be the probability of a graph from $G^{(n)}$ having diameter $2$.
+First, we need the following definition. \begin{definition} The \emph{diameter} of a graph $G$ is defined as the maximum number of edges in $G$ that are needed to traverse from one vertex to another in $G$ where we exclude paths that backtrack, detour, and loop. \end{definition} Let $G(n,p)$ denote the set of all simple graphs on $n$ vertices where each edge is chosen independently with probability $p$.
+In 1981, Bollob\'{a}s \cite{bollobas} obtained sharp asymptotic results for the probability of a random graph from $G(n,p)$ vertices having diameter $d$ for any fixed $d\geq 2$ with $n\rightarrow\infty$.
+Here we extend his results and obtain concrete upper and lower bounds on the probability of a random graph from $G(n,p)$ having diameter at most $d$ where $n$, $p$, and $d$ are fixed.
+The results of Bollob\'{a}s's follow if we let $n\rightarrow\infty$.
+We also study analogous questions for random $k$-partite graphs having diameter $d$ with $k\geq 2$.
+Although our approaches work for general diameter $d$, to better illustrate the methods, Sections $2$, $3$, and $4$ will be dedicated to stating and proving our results for diameter $2$ or diameter $3$ in the case of random bipartite graphs.
+The rest of the sections will then be devoted to proving generalised results for any $d\geq 2$.
+In those later sections, for the three types of graphs we consider (graphs in general, $k$-partite graphs for any fixed $k\geq 3$, bipartite graphs) we first impose some restrictions on the values of $n$ and $p$ and then for clarity impose further restrictions on the values of $n$ and $p$ to make our results more meaningful.
+Here is one of the main theorems of the paper. \begin{theorem} Let $G(n,p)$ denote the set of all simple graphs on $n$ vertices where each edge is chosen independently with probability $p$.
+Also, let $P(G(n,p))$ be the probability of a graph from $G(n,p)$ having diameter $2$.
 Then

 and